 Why Do Propane Tanks Get Cold?

 Propane tanks get cold due to the thermodynamics of the propane phase change.
-When propane is released from the tank to power appliances, it absorbs heat from the tank and its surroundings.
+When the liquid converts to vapor, creating the propane gas, it absorbs heat from the sides of the tank and the surrounding surfaces.
 This process, called vaporization, is necessary for propane to be used as fuel.
-As a result, the tank temperature decreases rapidly, and in frigid conditions, it can lead to the tank’s surface freezing.
+When an appliance demands higher vapor withdrawal from the tank (i.e. an appliance with a high BTU rating uses the tank), the rapid heat absorption can cause frost to form in the service valve or ice on the tank’s wall.

 Summary